hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `server_app_id` - (Optional) The Server ID of an Azure Active Directory Application.

 * `server_app_secret` - (Optional) The Server Secret of an Azure Active Directory Application.

 ---

+An `monitor_metrics` block supports the following:

+* `annotations_allowed` - (Optional) Specifies a comma-separated list of Kubernetes annotation keys that will be used in the resource's labels metric.

+* `annotations_allowed` - (Optional) Specifies a Comma-separated list of additional Kubernetes label keys that will be used in the resource's labels metric.

+---